 And I believe that having clear answers to them has helped keep me focused and determined to see things through.

 What are your motivations?
-(AKA your “reason why” to starting a business)
+(AKA your “reason why” to starting a business as a Christian)

 As simple as this might seem… a lot of first-time business owners overlook this simple question!